drewsamsen/sr-cards-api/docs/api-overview.md

 - `GET /api/decks/:deckId/cards`: Get all cards for a specific deck
 - `GET /api/cards/:id`: Get a specific card by ID
 - `POST /api/decks/:deckId/cards`: Create a new card in a deck
-- `PUT /api/cards/:id`: Update a card
+- `PATCH /api/cards/:id`: Update a card
 - `DELETE /api/cards/:id`: Delete a card
 - `GET /api/cards/review`: Get cards due for review
 - `POST /api/cards/:id/review`: Submit a review for a card